Bellowhead's Paul Sartin has died aged 51

 Bellowhead violinist and oboeist has died unexpectedly this week, aged 51.

-The news was confirmed in a statement from Sartin’s siblings Angela, James, Will and Joe, with the band also paying tribute.
+The news was confirmed in a statement from Sartin’s mother Angela and sons James, Will and Joe, with the band also paying tribute.

 “The whole band are totally devastated to have to let you all know about the passing of our beloved Paul Sartin,” Bellowhead wrote on Twitter.